UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 or [Firefox](https://www.mozilla.org/en-US/firefox/)
 are supported.

 Select File --> Open.
 Choose the file you downloaded.
+(Alternatively, you can drag the file from your file browser onto the open scadnano page in your web browser.)
 The design should look similar to the first screenshot in the tutorial.